-We started with our Farm Legacy Program in response to our identification of a huge gap in services around farm succession planning.
-We developed our unique coaching approach to providing ongoing support and guidance to farm families in planning the transfer their farms to the next generation or owner.
+We started with our Farm Legacy Program in response to identifying a huge gap in services around farm succession planning.
+We developed our unique coaching approach to providing ongoing support and guidance to farm families in planning the transfer of their farms to the next generation or owner.

-Increasingly, beginning and other farmers contacted us, looking for information and support around accessing land.
+Increasingly, beginning and established farmers contacted us, looking for information and support around accessing land.
 Amidst the broad recognition of the need for more beginning farmers – and of their considerable challenges – we led the early call for targeted attention to land access and tenure for beginning farmers.
 Our Farm Seekers Program was launched in 2009 to help farmers get onto land through traditional and innovative methods.

-Under Kathy’s leadership, LFG grew by hiring field staff to work in each New England state.
-As we deepened our work and collaborations in New England, we also increased our national leadership on these issues.
-We developed our “systems” perspective on these issues, strengthened our research and policy work and expanded our vibrant board of directors.
+Kathy Ruhf served as director from 2004 – 2012.
+LFG grew by hiring field staff to work in each New England state; Mike Ghia (Vermont), Jo Barrett (formerly Maine), Melissa Benedikt-Blindow (formerly New Hampshire), with Kathy serving as field agent for southern New England.
+As we deepened our work and collaborations in New England through projects like the Land Access Project Phase 1 and Farmland Advisors, we simultaneously increased our national leadership on these issues by serving on advisory boards, and undertaking projects like FarmLASTS.
+We developed our “systems” approach to land access and transfer, strengthened our research and policy work, and expanded our board of directors.